Every New Movie You Can Stream Early While Theaters Are Closed

 The Rhythm Section

 The release of Blake Lively's revenge thriller was twice delayed due to an on-set injury, only for more bad timing to strike when it did land in theaters at the end of January.
-Now you have a second chance to check out The Rhythm Section, which hails from director Reed Morano (The Handmaid's Tale) and co-stars Jude Law and Sterling K. Brown.
+Now you have a second chance to check out The Rhythm Section, from director Reed Morano (The Handmaid's Tale) and co-starring Jude Law and Sterling K. Brown.

 How to watch: The Rhythm Section is available for purchase on Amazon Prime Video, Vudu, Fandango Now, iTunes and more.